wavefrontHQ/docs/pages/doc/wavefront_sdks_python.md

 * **Note:** Be sure to use the latest version of the SDK.

 <!---
-## Framework-level Python SDKs
+## Python SDKs for Instrumenting Frameworks

-Each [framework-level (Level 3) SDK](wavefront_sdks.html#sdks-for-framework-instrumentation) collects observability data from a particular Python framework or component, with minimal code setup.
+Each [framework-instrumentation SDK](wavefront_sdks.html#sdks-that-instrument-frameworks) collects observability data from a particular Python framework or component, with minimal code setup.

 <table id = "framework-python" width="100%">
 <colgroup>